drgorb/cryptolexy/README.md

 First things first: we need to get the requirements written down.

+* user friendly solution that can be understood by your mom (even by the moms who are no engineers)
+* hack proof solution that is difficult to crack RSA 2048 springs to mind
+* ubiquitous solution that can be used for everything from eMail to SMS to phone calls.

 # Why hide things?

 If we were not upset by the government knowing what we do there would not be so many articles and buzz about the matter.
 I believe it is wrong for the government to find out so much and I am not alone.